EmbraceLife/My_Journey_on_Kaggle/Playground Series Season 3, Episode 3.md

 #### <mark style="background: #ABF7F7A6;">How to StratifiedKFold</mark>

+- Use `StratifiedKFold` to spread out positive labels equally into 10 folds for training and validation in order to handling the unbalanced positive and label labels (5%vs95%) - [video](https://youtu.be/8CO7FnF2yNM?t=528)
 - API of `StratifiedKFold` is different from `KFold`
 - The key seems to be the target needs specified in `kf.split`.  [[Playground Series Season 3, Episode 3#^cb4b2f|codes]]
 - How to split fold (10 folds for example) into (X_train, y_train) , (X_valid,  y_valid)   [[Playground Series Season 3, Episode 3#^cb4b2f|codes]]